Epaminondas Stassinopoulos: Early life and education

-The younger son of Yiorgos Stassinopoulos and wife Helene Costi von Paschalides, both of Greek descent, Stassinopoulos was born in Bonn, Rhineland, Prussia, Germany, in 1921 and spent his childhood in Berlin, Brandenburg, where his grandfather Johann von Paschalides had been knighted by Kaiser Wilhelm II for supplying the German Army with tobacco during World War I. Stassinopoulos and his older brother John were assaulted by the Hitler Youth in 1935, and, after recovering in hospital, were sent to Athens, Greece, in 1935 to escape Nazism.
+The youngest son of Yiorgos Stassinopoulos and wife Helene Costi von Paschalides, both of Greek descent, Stassinopoulos was born in Bonn, Rhineland, Prussia, Germany, in 1921 and spent his childhood in Berlin, Brandenburg, where his grandfather Johann von Paschalides had been knighted by Kaiser Wilhelm II for supplying the German Army with tobacco during World War I. Stassinopoulos and his older brother John were assaulted by the Hitler Youth in 1935, and after recovering in hospital, were sent to Athens, Greece, in 1935 to escape Nazism.
 In Greece, Stassinopoulos served as a member of the Greek resistance (the EKKA resistance movement and the 2nd Bureau for Intelligence and Counterintelligence) after the Axis occupation of Greece in 1941 in the Hellenic State.

 After being drafted to serve in the 1st Infantry Division of the Greek Army during the Greek Civil War from 1946 to 1949, and fighting in the battles of Grammos-Vitsi, Malimathi, Konitsa, and on the Albanian border; Stassinopoulos studied law, and then emigrated to the United States in 1954 with his wife and infant daughter.